omichelsen/ole.michelsen.dk/README.md

 `./photos.sh` to get a list of images and resolution.

-`./photos-to-avif.sh ./src/photos/autumn` to convert a folder of JPG into AVIF (used to store originals without taking too much space).
+`./photos-to-avif.sh ./src/photos/autumn` to convert a folder of JPG, JPEG, or HEIC images into AVIF (used to store originals without taking too much space).

 - Landing page hero: `./photos-generate.sh ./src/images/landing -w 1920 -H 1080 -a 40`
 - Landing page tiles: `./photos-generate.sh ./src/images/landing/tiles -w 300 -H 200 -a 60`